 The International Development Program offers its classes in multiple regions and languages around the world.
-Venues and languages are subject to change but may include the following: Africa (French and English), Eurasia (Russian and English), Europe (Italian and English), and Latin America (Spanish).
-A university campus is the planned venue in each region for the teaching sessions.
+Venues and languages are subject to change but currently include: Africa (French and English) and Europe (English).
+Potential regions also include Asia Pacific (English) and Latin America (Spanish).
+A university campus is the preferred venue in each region for the teaching sessions.